Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://d1.awsstatic.com/PAC/kuberneteslogo.eabc6359f48c8e30b7a138c18177f3fd39338e05.png

 Kubernetes is an open-source system for container management, such as automating deployment and scaling of containers.
-The snippet below shows an example configuration for deploying as workers on a Kubernetes cluster.
+The snippet below shows an example configuration for deploying pods as workers on a Kubernetes cluster.
 The KubernetesProvider exploits the Python Kubernetes API, which assumes that you have kube config in `~/.kube/config`.

 .. literalinclude:: ../../parsl/configs/kubernetes_htex.py